cast-org/figuration/docs/components/pagination.md

 Pagination links indicate a series of related content exists across multiple pages.
 Typically these are used where a multi-page approach to long lists of content improves general performance, such as in search results.

-List groups have support for both an `inline-block` style layout, along with both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes.
-To use the opt-in method, simply add a `.pagination-flex` class to the `.pagination` element.

 ## Contents
 {:.no_toc}